 The Aquaculture Gladstone facility features:

 Aquaculture Gladstone releases Barramundi, Mangrove Jack and Sea Mullet fingerlings into Lake Awoonga throughout the year.
 For more information about the fingerlings and our releases, please contact firstname.lastname@example.org

 The Aquaculture Gladstone Interpretive Display is located front of house at our Aquaculture Gladstone facility.
 Complete with a live fish exhibit, the interpretive display highlights and educates visitors on the different fish species being bred at the Aquaculture Gladstone fish hatchery.

 The interpretive display at Aquaculture Gladstone is also home to two incredibly rare species of Barramundi – White Barramundi and Golden Barramundi.

-Aquaculture Gladstone is delighted to offer tours of our Interpretive Display area to groups including school and university students, and community organisations.
-We are open to tours for groups from any size up to 30 people and tours generally run for about an hour.
+We are also delighted to offer tours of our display to groups including school and university students, and community organisations.
+We run tours for groups of up to 30 people and tours generally run for about an hour.

 To express an interest in a tour, please click on the ‘make a booking’ button below and provide as much information as possible so we can tailor the tour to your group.
 A member of the Aquaculture Gladstone team will then be in touch to confirm details.